-A large percentage of autoimmune disease involves dysfunction of the thyroid.
-Iodine was a no brainer for me as this was the first supplement I learned about as a child and I get plenty with the dry roasted seaweed I eat and my multivitamin.
+A large percentage of autoimmune diseases involves dysfunction of the thyroid.
+Iodine was a no-brainer for me as this was the first supplement I learned about as a child and I get plenty with the dry roasted seaweed I eat and my multivitamin.
 Something I was completely missing, however, is for adults, the thyroid is the organ with the highest amount of selenium per gram of tissue.
-The importance of selenium was a bit of a revelation especially considering how hard it is to get through diet.
+The importance of selenium was a bit of a revelation especially considering how hard it is to get through a diet.
 Even though my multivitamin states that it has 91% of the RDA for selenium this was not enough to alleviate thyroid symptoms.
 This was easily corrected through eating just one to three brazil nuts per day as each nut has 95.9 mcg of selenium which is 137% of the RDA.

-When suffering from DBS/IBS, parasites, candida, and other forms of gut issues which may cause malabsorption getting enough of these critical trace minerals cannot be measured by what the RDA or AI recommendations.
+When suffering from DBS/IBS, parasites, candida, and other forms of gut issues that may cause malabsorption getting enough of these critical trace minerals cannot be measured by what the RDA or AI recommendations.
 This is where a good ND, RD or a combination of the two become extremely useful as one can also take too much of these minerals and end up with the same symptoms as not getting enough.